 Key Takeaways

-- Protect your private data from identity theft by cleaning up your digital footprint.
+- Shield your private data from identity theft by cleaning up your digital footprint.

 - Using good privacy tools to keep your data safe is essential, including a good VPN and data removal service like Incogni.

-Ultimately, protecting your personal data involves more than merely keeping your secrets.
-It's about taking charge of your information, deciding who can access it, how much you wish to share, or completely erase your digital footprint.
+Ultimately, protecting your data involves more than merely keeping your secrets.
+It's about taking charge of your information, deciding who can access it, how much you wish to share, or completely erasing your digital footprint.

-Data brokers and identity theft: What are the risks of having your personal information available on the Web?
+Data brokers and identity theft: How dangerous is it to have your information available on the web?

-So the risks aren't just hypothetical – they're very real and require immediate action to regain control over your personal data.
+So the risks aren't just hypothetical – they're very real and require immediate action to take hold of your data.

 What are the benefits of scrubbing up your digital footprint?